 Hi, I’m Mike.
 I’m a husband and a father, a personal trainer, and at one time, a gym owner.
-I am a certified Reiki practitioner and a bleeding heart for both human and animal rights, which makes it easy to conclude that I am also vegan.
+I’m a bleeding heart for both human and animal rights, which makes it easy to conclude that I am also vegan.
 I am an artist, and hope to someday be a musician.
 My “self” is always changing, and I prefer it stay that way.
 My worst fear is to become stagnant and no longer capable of growth, change, or learning.

 The most important things in my life are my family and my growth as a conscious human being.

 My wife, Tawny, is my entire reason for existing, my everything.
 She is my oxygen, infinite and unconditional.
 Without her, I would still spend every night alone playing video games and eating frozen pizzas, completely oblivious to everything around me.